danfuzz/samizdat/doc/library-guide/Value.md

 <br><br>
 ### Primitive Definitions

-#### `dataOf(value) -> .`

-Returns the data payload of the given derived data value, if any.
-If the value has no data payload, this returns void.

-It is an error (terminating the runtime) to call this function on something other than a derived data value.

 #### `eq(value, other) -> logic`

 Checks for equality, using the total order of values.
 Returns `value` if the